jtuckerk/char_lm/README.md

 and if from those characters we can **predict embeddings** for a pretrained language model, then we should be able to use those embeddings in the same ways they are used in any language task.

+This work is motivated by many papers which find small amounts of success using large amounts of compute when trying to get character level language models to work well on anything other than next character prediction.
+I hope to leverage token-based pretrained models to reach state-of-the-art performance using characters as input.
+From there I hope to exceed token-level performance, by extending the effective vocabulary size, making models more robust to misspellings and uncommon words & names, and lastly increase performance of models for languages in which tokenization is much more difficult than in English.

 ## Overview
 There are 3 things we'll need to do to predict a sequence of word embeddings from a sequence of characters.